-Electrical Hazard - A dangerous condition such that contact, or equipment failure can result in electric shock, arc flash burn, thermal burn, or arc blast injury.
+Electrical Hazard - A dangerous condition such that contact or equipment failure can result in electric shock, arc flash burn, thermal burn, or arc blast injury.

-Electrical Safety - Identifying hazards associated with the use of electrical energy and taking precautions to reduce the risk associated with those hazards.
+Electrical Safety - Identification of hazards associated with the use of electrical energy and the precautions taken to reduce the risk associated with those hazards.